Optimization of Annealed Importance Sampling Hyperparameters: Conclusion

 \section{Conclusion}

 AIS yields an unbiased estimation for any annealing path, schedule and transition operator.
 However, the variance of the Monte Carlo estimator changes considerably with different choices.
-We propose an optimization procedure to find the best set of intermediary distributions that matches the distribution of the AIS particle trajectory to joint distribution of backward process with target distribution as its marginal.
-We formulate AIS algorithm with MH-corrections as a mixture of NFs and minimize the the divergence between the two distributions.
+We propose to optimize the intermediary distribution sequence in AIS algorithm by matching the distribution of the AIS particle trajectory to joint distribution of backward process with target distribution as its marginal.
+We compare commonly used measures for tuning and training AIS hyperparameters in their ability to reduce bias and variance of the estimation.
+Optimization of the annealing sequence improve the tightness of the lower bound and convergence rate on the 2D synthetic benchmarks and competes with more expensive heuristic sampling on latent variable models.

 It is important to mention that log-likelihood has to be used with caution for model comparison, since a model with very good or bad generative sample quality or memorization may have high log likelihood \cite{theis2015note}.
 It is recommended to use other sample quality measures (e.g. \cite{yufrechet,salimans2016improved}) and model comparison methods (e.g. \cite{huang2020evaluating,sajjadi2018assessing}) along with AIS.